Nallamachu/SpringBoot-Internationalization/README.md

 }
 ```

-In ```application.properties``` I have changes default ```server.port``` from 8080 to 6060 which you can also observe on application start.
+In ```application.properties``` I have changed default ```server.port``` from 8080 to 6060 which you can also observe on application start logs.

-While accessing the REST URL, we need to set Accept-Language as us/fr for loading respective message.
-If not confiure anything, will be considered US as default locale and will the value from ```messages.properties``` file.
+While accessing the REST URL, we need to set ```Accept-Language``` as us/fr for loading message in respective language.
+If not confiure anything, will be considered US as default locale and will load the value from ```messages.properties``` file.

-*Note: You can also create other properties file like messages_de.properties which will point to the German language like below and try the setting Accept-language as de and look at the value is loading properly or not.*
+*Note: You can also create other properties file like ```messages_de.properties``` which will point to the German language like below and try to set the Accept-language as de and look at the value is loading properly or not.*
 **messages_de.properties**
 ```properties
 good.morning.message=Guten Morgen